decentraland/old-documentation/_posts/sdk-reference/2018-01-08-tsx-coding-guide.md

 {% endraw %}

 In this second example, the _y_ position of the box is determined based on the value of `liftBox` and the timing of its transition is based on the value of `bounce`.
 Note that both of these conditional expressions were added in parts of the code that were already being processed as TypeScript, so no aditional `{ }` were needed.

+> Note: In these examples we're able to add conditional logic through the use of an `? / :` expression.
+You can't use an `if` and `else` in this context, because those are statements, and statements aren't supported as part of the `return` value.

 #### Define an undetermined number of entities